Velonese/DiceEval/README.md

 **These will always be less than or equal to Chance**

-**LargeStraight qualifies as NoneOfAKind, which scores the same.
-We will only check for the latter, as it is a simpler evaluation**
+**LargeStraight** qualifies as **NoneOfAKind**, which scores the same.
+We will only check for the latter, as it is a simpler evaluation

 So we need check only for the following: